audreyfeldroy/favicon-cheat-sheet/README.rst

 * Favic-o-matic: http://www.favicomatic.com - A favicon generator that cares of .ico, .png and HTML code to make your website shine on every platform, browser or device
 * Ubuntu/Debian package `icoutil` (Fedora package `icoutils`_) provides the program `icotool` which creates .ico from .png files.
 * MSDN recommends this web-based .ico creator: http://www.xiconeditor.com
+* RealFaviconGenerator: https://realfavicongenerator.net/ - creates favicons for all browsers and all platforms from any image.
+Allows you to preview what the favicon looks like on various platforms as well as choose compression and scaling options.
+* Node favicon generator: https://github.com/haydenbleasel/favicons - creates all favicons from a .png, supports offline creation for many, and online creation for the rest using RealFaviconGenerator API
+* Favicons Webpack Plugin: https://github.com/jantimon/favicons-webpack-plugin - Uses the Node favicon generator to create all your favicons during build -- can even insert the HTML for you automatically with html-webpack-plugin
 * Resize favicons: http://faviconer.com
 * More resizing: https://github.com/abrkn/icon
 * Dynamically setting favicons: https://github.com/HenrikJoreteg/favicon-setter